 There have long been subtle differences in the policies and organisation of the health and health care systems of the constituent countries of the UK, while they have pursued very similar goals.
 However, since political devolution starting in 1998, this 'natural experiment' has become ever more interesting as policies and high level system 'logics' have diverged.
 This presents an opportunity to evaluate different approaches to system maintenance and improvement such as the use of market-like incentives versus a planned health care economy.
 Nicholas Mays has been conducting a series of studies comparing the UK countries' health care before and at intervals since devolution using publicly available performance data.
-There are indications that England, where a more market-oriented, competitive system of service supply has persisted, initially out-performed Scotland, which had abandoned such an approach after devolution, particularly on measures of efficiency and responsiveness.
-However, this gap had disappeared in latest analysis in 2014.
-Future research will examine the relative performance of the public health services and wider health system in each of the UK countries.
+There are indications that England, where a more market-oriented, competitive system of service supply had persisted, initially out-performed Scotland, which had abandoned such an approach after devolution, particularly on measures of efficiency and responsiveness.
+However, this gap had disappeared by 2014.
+The focus of this research effort has now turned to the public health systems of the four countries.

-The Policy Research Unit on Commissioning and the Healthcare System (PRUComm) is based jointly at LSHTM, led by Stephen Peckham and Pauline Allen, and the Universities of Manchester and Kent.
+The Policy Research Unit on Commissioning and the Healthcare

+System (PRUComm) is based jointly at LSHTM, led by Stephen Peckham and Pauline Allen, and the Universities of Manchester and Kent.
 The analytical work of PRUComm supports understanding of how commissioning operates and how it can improve services and access, increase effectiveness and respond better to patient needs; and of how elements of the English healthcare system interrelate.
 PRUComm uses a range of disciplines to undertake its work including political science and policy analysis, organisational economics and law.
-Examples of research undertaken include: Investigation of the development and operation of new GP-led Clinical Commissioning Groups, and investigation of the effects of the system wide changes introduced by the 2013 Health and Social Care Act in England.
+Examples of research undertaken include: Investigation of the development and operation of new GPled Clinical Commissioning Groups, and investigation of the effects of the system wide changes introduced by the 2013 use of evidence in decision making, together with health systems factors influencing their implementation at scale.
+A linked policy analysis as part of the IDEAS project in India focused on strengthening evidence-informed district level decision making in Uttar Pradesh, including understanding the institutions, and attitudes that promote and undermine data sharing between the private and public sectors.